Chart Color Schemes

 Pymble features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.8% of all households, including 48.9% couples with children, 25.7% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 15.2%, with lone person households at 13.8% and group households comprising 1.4%.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 84.8% of all households, including 48.9% couples with children, 25.7% couples without children, and 9.5% single parent families.
+Non-family households account for the remaining 15.2%, with lone person households making up 13.8% and group households comprising 1.4%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households